dnanexus/dxCompiler/doc/Developing.md

 ## Getting the source code

-* Clone or fork the [dxWDL repository](https://github.com/dnanexus/dxWDL) (depending on whether you have commit permissions)
+* Clone or fork the [dxCompiler repository](https://github.com/dnanexus/dxCompiler) (depending on whether you have commit permissions)
-* Checkout an existing dxWDL branch or create a new branch (e.g. feat/42-my-feature)
+* Checkout an existing dxCompiler branch or create a new branch (e.g. feat/42-my-feature)
 * Add pre-commit hooks:
   * Create/edit a file .git/hooks/pre-commit
   * Add the following lines